Kensington Palace: Queen Anne

 Queen Anne's most notable contribution to the palace were the gardens.
 She commissioned the Hawksmoor-designed Orangery, modified by John Vanbrugh, that was built for her in 1704.
 The level of decoration of the interior, including carved detail by Grinling Gibbons, reflects its intended use, not just as a greenhouse, but as a place for entertaining.
 A magnificent 12 ha baroque parterre, with sections of clipped scrolling designs punctuated by trees formally clipped into cones, was laid out by Henry Wise, the royal gardener.

 Kensington Palace was the setting of the final argument between Sarah, Duchess of Marlborough, and Queen Anne.
 The Duchess, who was known for being outspoken and manipulative, was jealous of the attention the Queen was giving to Abigail Masham, Baroness Masham.
-Along with the previous insensitive acts of the Duchess after the death of Anne's husband, Prince George of Denmark, who had died at Kensington Palace in October 1708, their friendship came to an abrupt end on 6 April 1710, with the two seeing each other for the last time after an argument in the Queen's Closet.
+Anne's husband, Prince George of Denmark, had died at Kensington Palace in October 1708, and the Duchess's insensitive acts afterwards compounded the tension.
+Their friendship came to an abrupt end on 6 April 1710, with the two seeing each other for the last time after an argument in the Queen's Closet.
 Queen Anne died at Kensington Palace on 1 August 1714.